apextree/Flag-Cards-With-Answering/README.md

 - [x] Cards contain images in addition to or in place of text
   - [x] Some or all cards have images in place of or in addition to text
-- [ x] Cards have different visual styles such as color based on their category
+- [x] Cards have different visual styles such as color based on their category
   - A ring of green, yellow or red around the card depending on the difficulty which correspponds to general perceptions on the recognizability of the flags.

 The following **additional** features are implemented: